How to write a UCAS Personal Statement

 - Use the questions below to guide you.
 Don't worry about the Personal Statement length at this point – you can cut things out later.

-When to write your Personal Statement
+When to start your UCAS Personal Statement

 Ideally, you want to leave yourself plenty of time – a few weeks or even months – to plan and write your Personal Statement.